Ranking Every MLB Owner, From Worst to First

 The Crew did well to upstage the rival Cubs a year ago, but their fans shouldn’t raise too many Milwaukee’s Bests just yet.

 They have never finished above .500 for more than two consecutive seasons with Mark Attanasio in charge.
-His biggest boo-boo was a refusal to dump Ryan Braun and his killer contract, which still has two seasons and $36 million left.
+His biggest boo-boo was a refusal to dump Ryan Braun and his killer contract in the late 2010s.

 13. Ray Davis, Texas Rangers